-Name Туре Attributes Definition study_id string required, iden- tifier, nullable Unique ID assigned by study registry such as one of the International Nucleotide Sequence Database Collabora- tion (INSDC) repositories. study_title string required, nul- lable Descriptive study title study_type Ontology required, nul- lable Type of study design study_description string optional, nul- lable Generic study description inclusion_exclusi string required, nul- lable List of criteria for inclusion/exclusion for the study grants string required, nul- lable Funding agencies and grant numbers study_contact string optional, nul- lable Full contact information of the contact persons for this study This should include an e-mail address and a per- sistent identifier such as an ORCID ID. collected_by string required, nul- lable Full contact information of the data collector, i.e. the person who is legally responsible for data collection and release.
-This should include an e-mail address and a per- sistent identifier such as an ORCID ID. lab_name string required, nul- lable Department of data collector lab_address string required, nul- lable Institution and institutional address of data collector submitted_by string required, nul- lable Full contact information of the data depositor, i.e., the person submitting the data to a repository.
+Name Туре Attributes Definition study_id string required, iden- tifier, nullable Unique ID assigned by study registry such as one of the International Nucleotide Sequence Database Collabora- tion (INSDC) repositories. study_title string required, nul- lable Descriptive study title study_type Ontology required, nul- lable Type of study design study_description - optional, nul- lable Generic study description inclusion_exclusi - required, nul- lable List of criteria for inclusion/exclusion for the study grants string required, nul- lable Funding agencies and grant numbers contributors array of Con- tributor required List of individuals who contributed to the study.
+Note that these are not necessarily identical with the authors on an associated manuscript or other scholarly commu- nication.
+Further note that typically at least the three CRediT contributor roles "supervision", "investigation" and "data curation" should be assigned.
+The corespond- ing author should be listed last. study_contact string DEPRE- CATED Full contact information of the contact persons for this study This should include an e-mail address and a persistent identifier such as an ORCID ID. collected_by string DEPRE- CATED Full contact information of the data collector, i.e. the person who is legally responsible for data collection and release.
+This should include an e-mail address and a persistent identifier such as an ORCID ID. lab_name string DEPRE- CATED Department of data collector lab_address string DEPRE- CATED Institution and institutional address of data collector submitted_by string DEPRE- CATED Full contact information of the data depositor, i.e., the person submitting the data to a repository.
 This should include an e-mail address and a persistent identifier such as an ORCID ID.
-This is supposed to be a short-lived and technical role until the submission is relased. pub_ids string required, nul- lable Publications describing the rationale and/or outcome of the study.
-Where ever possible, a persistent identifier should be used such as a DOI or a Pubmed ID keywords_study array of string required, nul- lable Keywords describing properties of one or more data sets in a study. "contains_schema" keywords indicate that the study contains data objects from the AIRR Schema of that type (Rearrangement, Clone, Cell, Receptor) while the other keywords indicate that the study design consid- ers the type of data indicated (e.g. it is possible to have a study that "contains_paired_chain" but does not "con- tains_schema_cell"). adc_publish_date string optional, nul- lable Date the study was first published in the AIRR Data Commons. adc_update_date string optional, nul- lable Date the study data was updated in the AIRR Data Commons.
+This is supposed to be a short-lived and technical role until the submission is relased. pub_ids array of string required, nul- lable Array of publications describing the rationale and/or outcome of the study as an array of CURIE objects such as a DOI or Pubmed ID.
+Where more than one publi- cation is given, if there is a primary publication for the study it should come first. keywords_study array of string required, nul- lable Keywords describing properties of one or more data sets in a study. "contains_schema" keywords indicate that the study contains data objects from the AIRR Schema of that type (Rearrangement, Clone, Cell, Receptor) while the other keywords indicate that the study design consid- ers the type of data indicated (e.g. it is possible to have a study that "contains_paired_chain" but does not "con- tains_schema_cell"). adc_publish_date string optional, nul- lable Date the study was first published in the AIRR Data Commons. adc_update_date string optional, nul- lable Date the study data was updated in the AIRR Data Com- mons.